Illumina/strelka/docs/userGuide/trainingGermlineEmpiricalScore.md

 Next, the haplotype comparison tool [hap.py](https://github.com/Illumina/hap.py) is used to assign training labels to the strelka output.
-The truth set will be used to label strelka calls as true positive (TP) or false positive (FP), and if confident regions are provided to the labeling schme, then calls in non-confident regions will be labeled as unknown (UNK).
+The truth set will be used to label strelka calls as true positive (TP) or false positive (FP), and if confident regions are provided to the labeling scheme, then calls in non-confident regions will be labeled as unknown (UNK).
 False negatives are disregarded in the subsequent training steps.
 In the example below the [Platinum Genomes](http://www.illumina.com/platinumgenomes/) truth set is used to label the variant calling output.
 For NA12878/hg19 these truth data could